JPhilipp/FlappyBirdAI/README.md

 # FlappyBirdAI
- Using Machine Learning to train an agent to avoid obstacles!
+ Using Machine Learning to train a Flappy Bird agent to avoid obstacles!
+This requires the <a href="https://github.com/Unity-Technologies/ml-agents">ML-Agents</a> library.

 Video: